ydu34/SENG202-Team-5-iFOS/README.md

    - Click "Select Images Folder" and select the "images" folder

-### II) Importing the project to IntellJ
+### II) Importing the project to Intellij
-   - Open IntelliJ
+   - Open Intellij
    - Select File > New > Project from existing sources
-   - Find the directory where the contents from the zip file were extracted
+   - Find the directory where the contents from the zip file
    - Select the pom.xml
    - Click Next > Select the maven project to import
    - Select the JDK version 1.11.0
    - Click Next > Finish

-### III) Running the application in IntellJ
+### III) Running the application in Intellij
    - To run the graphical application go to
    - SENG202-Team5/src/main/java/seng202.group5/gui/Main
-   - Run it buy clicking the green arrow on the top left of the screen or by right clicking Main and selecting run
+   - Run it by clicking the green arrow on the top left of the screen or by right clicking Main and selecting run

 ### IV) Importing the test .xml files to the application
    - Once the application is running